 What We've Learnt From Arctic Monkeys' New Album

 With Tranquillity Base Hotel & Casino, Arctic Monkeys have created their most divisive album yet.
-It’s still too early to say whether or not this will be uncovered as Turner’s artistic masterpiece, but what we can say is it’s one hell of a record.
-Love it or hate it, here’s what we’ve managed to pull out of TBHC.
+It’s still too early to say whether or not this will be uncovered as Turner’s artistic masterpiece, but with a Mercury Prize 2018 nod under its belt, it's fair to say the critics have at the very least applauded their efforts.

 Listen to the whole album here: